daveruiz/doom-nano/README.md

 ![](/screen-1.jpg?raw=true)

-See it in action --->
+See it in action (outdated) ---> https://youtu.be/FX7PQtUAkHk
-https://youtu.be/FX7PQtUAkHk

 Just experimenting with an Arduino Nano I bought some time ago.
-This chip is very limited in process and memory.
+This chip is very limited in process and memory: 16Mhz, only 32kb for program memory and 2kb of RAM, of which 1kb is entirely used for the screen.
+Most of problems I´m facing currently are about memory.
+CPU clock might be a problem too, but can be more or less avoided having more memory for calculation shortcuts.
+Despite of all those limitations, I managed to make it run at 8-11 FPS with most of stuff already done.
 Probably can be optimized and structured much better.
-Still learning.
 Will try to keep learning and improve it.

-To be clear.
-This is not an actual Doom game, just picked some sprites from it (and simplified a lot), But the rendering engine is more like a Wolfeistein 3D.
+To be clear. *This is not an actual Doom game*, just picked some sprites from it (and simplified a lot), But the rendering engine is more like a Wolfeistein 3D.
 The Doom idea came because I started building the fancy melt-screen effect, included here.

 Hardware I used:
 - Protoboard